-Outdoor air pollution has no boundaries.
-It‘s a problem in the city or in rural settings.
-Outdoor air pollution is a mix of gases and toxic particles in the air we breathe.
-Regular exposure can harm our health.
 Lots of things can cause poor air quality.
-For example, in the city, air pollution is caused by fumes from cars and buses.
+For example, in a city, air pollution can be caused by fumes from cars and buses.
 This is called ground-level ozone (or urban smog).
 Ozone is a gas and is a big part of air pollution.
 Ground-level ozone increases in cities when the air is still, the temperature is warm, and the sun is out.
 This combination traps pollution in the air.

 Airplanes also cause air pollution.
-Other things, such as construction vehicles and tobacco smoke, also cause air pollution.
-In rural areas, outdoor air pollution often is caused by dust from tractors plowing fields, trucks and cars driving on dirt or gravel roads, rock quarries, and smoke from wood and crop fires.
+Construction vehicles and tobacco smoke can cause it, too.
+In rural areas, outdoor air pollution often is caused by dust from tractors plowing fields, trucks and cars driving on gravel roads, rock quarries, and smoke from wood and crop fires.

-So what can you do to reduce your exposure to outdoor air pollution?
+Here are some tips on how you can reduce your exposure to outdoor air pollution.

 - Avoid heavy physical activity on high air pollution days.
 Physical activity can make you breathe harder and faster.
 The faster you breathe, the more air pollution you inhale.

 Things to consider

-- If you have asthma or a chronic lung or heart problem, talk with your doctor about ways to protect yourself from air pollution.
+- If you have a chronic heart or lung problem, such as asthma, talk with your doctor about ways to protect yourself from air pollution.
 He or she may prescribe a medicine to help you breathe.

 - See your doctor if you have symptoms of chest tightness, burning eyes, or a cough.

-- Certain groups of people are more sensitive to the effects of air pollution than others.
-Children feel the effects of higher levels of pollution than adults.
-They also experience more illness, such as bronchitis and earaches, in areas of high pollution than in areas with cleaner air.
+- Children feel the effects of higher pollution levels more than adults.
+They also experience more illnesses, such as bronchitis and earaches, in areas of high pollution.
+Talk to your doctor about ways to keep them healthy.

 Questions to ask your doctor